 The World Health Organization (WHO) adopted its Global strategy to reduce the harmful use of alcohol in 2010.
-In Area 8 on "Reducing the negative consequences of drinking and alcohol intoxication", policy options and interventions included "providing consumer information about, and labelling alcoholic beverages to indicate, the harm related to alcohol".
-The WHO 'Best buys' and other recommended interventions for the prevention and control of noncommunicable diseases recommend that States should "Provide consumer information about, and label, alcoholic beverages to indicate, the harm related to alcohol".
-The indicate is also believed to alcohol to the prevention and control of noncommunicable diseases recommend that States should "Provide consumer information about, and label, alcoholic beverages to indicate, the harm related to alcohol".
+In Area 8 on "Reducing the negative consequences of drinking and alcohol intoxication", policy options and interventions included "providing consumer information about, and labelling alcoholic beverages to indicate, the harm related to alcohol".16 The WHO 'Best buys' and other recommended interventions for the prevention and control of noncommunicable diseases recommend that States should "Provide consumer information about, and label, alcoholic beverages to indicate, the harm related to alcohol".17

-The WHO draft Global alcohol action plan 2022-2030 to strengthen implementation of the Global Strategy to Reduce the Harmful Use of Alcohol, agreed at the 150th session of the Executive Board in 2022, proposed that Member States "Ensure appropriate consumer protection measures through development and implementation of labelling requirements for alcoholic beverages that display essential information for health protection on alcohol content in a way that it is understood by consumers, other ingredients, caloric value and health warnings."
+The WHO draft Global alcohol action plan 2022-2030 to strengthen implementation of the Global Strategy to Reduce the Harmful Use of Alcohol, agreed at the 150th session of the Executive Board in 2022, proposed that Member States "Ensure appropriate consumer protection measures through development and implementation of labelling requirements for alcoholic beverages that display essential information for health protection on alcohol content in a way that it is understood by consumers, other ingredients, caloric value and health warnings."18

 The WHO Europe European action plan to reduce the harmful use of alcohol 2012-2020, in addressing strategies and actions to reduce the negative consequences of drinking and alcohol intoxication, stated that "Health warning labels should be placed on all alcoholic beverage containers as part of broader communication and point-of-purchase health campaigns to reduce the harmful use of alcohol.
 Once phased in, alcohol warning or information labels cost very little and, at the very least, remind consumers and society at large that alcohol is no ordinary commodity."
 It continued that "Measures could be taken to introduce a series of warning or information labels on all alcoholic beverage containers and on all commercial communication materials for alcoholic beverages.
 The content of the messages can usefully be advised by public health bodies.
-The focus of such messages might be to address issues of immediate concern such as drinking during pregnancy or while driving, or to cover the long-term risks of alcohol use, such as high blood pressure and cancer."

-In a number of third countries, such as the USA, Brazil, Canada, China, India, Mexico, New Zealand, Russia, and Switzerland, it is mandatory to provide the list of ingredients for certain alcoholic beverages.
-Pregnancy warning labels will be mandatory on alcoholic beverages in Australia and New Zealand and South Korea requires cancer warnings on alcohol containers.
+The focus of such messages might be to address issues of immediate concern such as drinking during pregnancy or while driving, or to cover the long-term risks of alcohol use, such as high blood pressure and cancer."19 alcoholic beverages.20 Pregnancy warning labels will be mandatory on alcoholic beverages in Australia and New Zealand21 and South Korea requires cancer warnings on alcohol containers.
 Technical regulation 047/2018 on the safety of alcohol beverages of the Eurasian Economic Union states that alcohol labelling shall display the statement "excessive alcohol consumption is harmful to your health" and must take up at least 10% of the label.

+In a number of third countries, such as the USA, Brazil, Canada, China, India, Mexico, New Zealand, Russia, and Switzerland, it is mandatory to provide the list of ingredients for certain